Rul1an/zig-cross-compile-action/README.md

 ## Why
 Cross-compiling with Docker is slow and file-permissions are often broken. `cross-rs` is heavy.
-Zig ships with its own libc and linker, meaning you can target `linux-musl` or `macos` from a Linux runner without containers.
+Zig ships with its own libc and linker, allowing you to target `linux-musl` or `macos` from a Linux runner without containers.

 ## Usage

 ### Go (CGO)
+Configuration `project-type: auto` enables CGO (`CGO_ENABLED=1`) for Linux/macOS targets automatically.
+If you need a pure Go binary (no CGO), set `project-type: custom` or unset `CGO_ENABLED` manually.

 ```yaml
 - uses: ./zig-action
   with: